CodingGagan/markdown_test/apis/deprecated-apis/audit-api.md

 {% endswagger-response %}
 {% endswagger %}

-{% swagger method="post" path="/audit" baseUrl="https://<your-kubecost-address>/model/etl" summary="Audit API" %}
+{% swagger method="post" path="/audit" baseUrl="https://<your-nOps-address>/model/etl" summary="Audit API" %}
 {% swagger-description %}
 Runs audits defined by parameters
 {% endswagger-description %}

 {% swagger-parameter in="path" name="window" type="string" %}
 Duration of time over which to query.
-Accepts all standard Kubecost window formats (See our docs on using [the `window` parameter](/apis/apis-overview.md#using-the-window-parameter)).
+Accepts all standard nOps window formats (See our docs on using [the `window` parameter](/apis/apis-overview.md#using-the-window-parameter)).
 Excluding this argument returns all audits in range.
 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="commit" type="boolean" %}